 Separated greenhouses also allow for individualized climates.
 You can control different environments for every stage of plant growth in order to stagger harvests for higher productivity.
 Take, for example, our hemp growers at Green Lynx Farms in Mancos, Colorado.
 They own four individual HighYield™ Kit greenhouses connected to one central headhouse.
 One of their greenhouses is used for CBD hemp vegetative growth, allowing for higher levels of humidity than their other greenhouses housing more mature plants.

 Another benefit of individual greenhouse environments is that you can simulate multiple different climates in order to prepare plants for production in other parts of the world.
 According to our cannabis designer, Sunny, “This is especially important as the cannabis plant adapts quickly to its environment and expresses unique phenotypes.”
-In addition, if you are a grower working with cannabis genetics, you can use the separate growing environments to test different growing methods and different climates for optimal strain development.
+In addition, if you are a grower working with cannabis genetics, you can use the modular grow solution to test different growing methods and different climates for optimal strain development.